ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_full.md

 #### URIs To More Information

 As the complexities and nuances of a financial product can not easily be fully expressed in a data structure without a high degree of complexity it is necessary to provide additional reference information that a potential customer can access so that they are fully informed of the features and implications of the product.
-The payloads for product reference therefore contain numerous fields that are provided to allow the product provider to describe the product more fully using a web page hosted on their on channels.
+The payloads for product reference therefore contain numerous fields that are provided to allow the product provider to describe the product more fully using a web page hosted on their online channels.

 These URIs do not need to all link to different pages.
 If desired, they can all link to a single hosted page and use difference HTML anchors to focus on a specific topic such as eligibility or fees.